-"The primary reason is that it would make our galaxy completely unlike any similar spiral galaxy, which as far as we can tell do not exhibit the sort of giant, spherical, radio-emitting halo extending far beyond the galactic disk that would be required.
+"The primary reason is that it would make our galaxy completely unlike any similar spiral galaxy (opens in new tab), which as far as we can tell do not exhibit the sort of giant, spherical, radio-emitting halo extending far beyond the galactic disk that would be required.
 There are other issues as well, such as that it would require a complete rethinking of our models of the galactic magnetic field."

 Fixsen agrees wholeheartedly.
 "In other spiral galaxies there is a close relation between the infrared and radio emission, even in small sections of these others," he said.
 "So, if it is from a halo around our galaxy, it would make the Milky Way a weird galaxy, while in most other respects it seems like a 'normal' spiral galaxy."

-For those reasons, experts think the signal is primarily extragalactic in origin.
+Experts think the signal is primarily extragalactic in origin.
 "It would make it the most interesting photon background in the sky at the moment because the source population is completely unknown," Singal said.
 But since the universe is so vast this doesn't exactly narrow things down that much, which is why scientists have been working hard to come up with multiple theories for the signal's source.

 American physicist David Brown, for example, said the space roar could be "the first great empirical success of M-theory," a broad mathematical framework encompassing string theory.
-"There might be a Fredkin-Wolfram automaton spread across multitudes of alternate universes, yielding recurrent physical time with endless repetitions of all possible physical events," Brown wrote on the FQXi Community blog.
+"There might be a Fredkin-Wolfram automaton spread across multitudes of alternate universes, yielding recurrent physical time with endless repetitions of all possible physical events," Brown wrote on the FQXi Community blog (opens in new tab).
 What this supposes is that the early universe had much more real matter than today, accounting for the powerful radio signal.